How to Commence a Derivative Action on Behalf of a Company in Singapore

 Applicability of Statutory Derivative Action

-The statutory derivative action is only applicable in cases where the plaintiff (i.e. the person commencing the legal action) wishes to sue on behalf of a company that is incorporated in Singapore, rather than elsewhere.
+The statutory derivative action is only applicable in cases where the claimant (i.e. the person commencing the legal action, and who may also be referred to as the “plaintiff”) wishes to sue on behalf of a company that is incorporated in Singapore, rather than elsewhere.

 However, a statutory derivative action cannot be commenced in relation to a claim on behalf of a company in liquidation.
 This is because when a company is in liquidation, the liquidator is now in charge of the company, and the board of directors is effectively defunct.
 Directors therefore cannot commence or authorise legal action of any kind.